jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 buffer to your browser: the screen canvas, which I already touched on, and an *off-screen* canvas -- also called the *buffer* canvas, because it's where detected changes to the machine's frame buffer are, um, buffered.

-So to recap: the *buffer* canvas has the same dimensions as the machine's frame buffer, whereas the *screen* canvas has generally higher dimensions, as defined by the video configuration, which your browser may then be stretching to even higher dimensions, depending on your monitor resolution and browser size.
+The *buffer* canvas has the same dimensions as the machine's frame buffer, whereas the *screen* canvas has generally higher dimensions, as defined by the video configuration, which your browser may then be stretching to even higher dimensions, depending on your monitor resolution and browser size.

 Roughly 60 times per second, if anything has changed in the *buffer* canvas, it is copied to the *screen* canvas.
 And that is where The Sharpening now occurs.

-All the browsers I've tested so far (ie, Chrome, Firefox, and Safari) support a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) [Context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) property named [imageSmoothingEnabled](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled), which eliminates much of the fuzziness that would occur when copying pixels from the lower-resolution *buffer* canvas to the higher-resolution *screen* canvas.
+All the browsers I've tested so far (Chrome, Firefox, and Safari) support a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) [Context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) property named [imageSmoothingEnabled](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled), which eliminates much of the fuzziness that would occur when copying pixels from the lower-resolution *buffer* canvas to the higher-resolution *screen* canvas.

 I liked what I saw, so I added a new [Video](/docs/pcjs/video/) property named *smoothing* that can be set to "true" or "false", and I've set it to "false" for most machines in the project.
 If *smoothing* is not set, your browser continues to use its default interpolation method.

+{% include screenshot.html src="/blog/images/si1978-fuzzier.png" width="339" height="388" title="Space Invaders (Fuzzier)" link="http://www.pcjs.org/devices/pc8080/machine/invaders/?smoothing=true" %}
+{% include screenshot.html src="/blog/images/si1978-sharper.png" width="339" height="388" title="Space Invaders (Sharper)" link="http://www.pcjs.org/devices/pc8080/machine/invaders/?smoothing=false" %}

-For some people, this might be matter of taste, because less fuzziness necessarily means more pixelation (ie, you can see individual pixels more clearly).
+For some people, this might be a matter of taste, because less fuzziness necessarily means more pixelation (ie, you can see individual pixels more clearly).
 So I've also added a URL *smoothing* parameter that you can use to override a machine's default setting; eg: